Merkel brings message of stability to US on farewell visit

 Merkel brings message of stability to US on farewell visitNew

-BERLIN (AP) — German Chancellor Angela Merkel has left for Washington on what is likely to be her last official visit.
-She is carrying a list of issues to discuss with President Joe Biden and an overarching message for Berlin’s close ally: You’ve got a friend.
-The veteran German leader is expected to discuss the ongoing coronavirus pandemic, the rise of China and a Russian gas pipeline that Washington opposes during her meetings on Thursday with Biden, Vice President Kamala Harris and other senior U.S. officials.
-The new pipeline bringing natural gas from Russia to Germany is a thorny issue that preceded and has outlasted the Trump era.
+WASHINGTON (AP) — German Chancellor Angela Merkel will be carrying a bag full of issues to discuss with President Joe Biden when she arrives at the White House.
+What is expected to be Merkel’s last official visit comes Thursday with an overarching message for Berlin’s close ally: You’ve got a friend.
+The veteran leaders are expected to discuss the coronavirus pandemic, the rise of China and a Russian gas pipeline that Washington opposes.
+The new pipeline taking natural gas from Russia to Germany is a thorny issue that preceded the Trump administration.
+The White House is not anticipating any sort of formal announcement to come out of the leaders’ talk.